hamlet-io/docs/docs/learn/layers/blueprint.md

 To get out of vim and back to the bash prompt, type `:q!<return>`
 :::

-### Provider Definitions
+### Hamlet Contributions

-Hamlet Provider Plugins extend Hamlet's capabilities to work with that Provider.
-The AWS provider plugin for example extents Hamlet to create CloudFormation templates and undertake stack deployments into AWS.

-Along with the Plugin comes a collection of Reference definitions that are specific to the Provider and which save the user from having to create and maintain them themselves.

-Inside of the Hamlet Deploy engine itself is the Shared Provider.
-This Provider contributes common Reference configuration to the District that **_is not_** Provider-specific.
+The configuration we've created so far isn't the only source of configuration for the blueprint.
+Hamlet's engine comes with a collection of default and common configuration references.
+Lets review the `Environment` as an example.

-When we generated our `phonedir` Product you will recall that we set our Environment to `integration`.
+When we generated the `phonedir` Product you will recall that we set our Environment to `integration`.
 Let's review what this Environment consists of now.

 ```json
 {